 What is thickened saliva?

-The salivary glands make spit.
-These glands can be harmed by chemotherapy and/or radiation.
+Saliva, also called spit, is made by your salivary glands.
+These glands can be harmed if you are getting radiation to your head and neck and/or getting chemotherapy.
 This harm can cause you to have thick, stringy, sticky, spit.
-Spit is another name for saliva.
 Thickened spit can make talking, swallowing, eating, and sometimes breathing, harder than normal.
-In some cases, the salivary glands heal quickly, but sometimes they do not.
+In some cases, your salivary glands heal quickly, but sometimes they do not.
 In some cases, thickened saliva is a long-term side effect.
 Harm to the salivary glands can also cause less spit or dry mouth.

 What can you do about thickened saliva?

 There is no cure for thickened saliva.
-If thickened saliva is changing how you swallow, you may be aspirating.
-Aspiration is when what you are swallowing goes into your lungs rather than your stomach.
-This can put you at risk for issues such as pneumonia.
-In this case, your care team can send you to a therapist.
-This person will do tests to see if you are swallowing safely.
+Thickened saliva can change how you swallow and can make swallowing safely a challenge.
+Changes in your swallowing can cause aspiration.
+Aspiration is when what you are swallowing “goes down the wrong way” and goes into your lungs instead of your stomach.
+This can put you at risk for issues like pneumonia.
+Your team may suggest you see a speech language pathologist (SLP).
+An SLP can do tests to see how you are swallowing and give you ways to swallow safely.

-If you are safely swallowing, there are some choices to help with thickened saliva.
-You should check with your care team about the best plan for you.
+If you are safely swallowing, there are some tips to help manage thickened saliva.

-- Drink plenty of fluids to thin the saliva.
+- Drink plenty of fluids to thin your saliva.
+Ice chips can also be used.

-- Wet foods with liquids such as broth, yogurt, sauce, and gravy.
+- Eat soft or liquid food such as cottage cheese, yogurt, sauce, and gravy.

-- A cool or warm mist humidifier can be used but you want to make sure that you keep the humidifier clean.
+- Use a cool or warm mist humidifier, but make sure that you keep the humidifier clean.

 - Sleep with the head of your bed raised.
 This will keep the thick spit from pooling at the back of your throat.

-- Showering with water warm enough to make steam will thin the spit.
+- Shower with water warm enough to make steam, this will help thin your spit.

 - Gargling and/or drinking carbonated drinks.

-- Frequent mouth care along with rinses with salt or baking soda.
+- Practice good mouth care along with rinses with salt or baking soda.

 - Medications can be used that decrease or thin spit.
-Ask your care team before you take a new drug.
+Ask your care team before you take a new medication or supplement.

-Thickened spit can be hard to handle and may change your daily life.
-Speak to your care team to make a plan to handle this.
+Thickened saliva can be hard to handle and may change your daily life.
+You should talk with your care team about the best plan for you.